ratheile/MSSSM/code/sim/Density/README.md

 ## Description

 In this folder you find the outcomes of a test series, where ONLY the densities, namely DENSITYUP and DENSITYDOWN of agents incoming per second was changed.
-For 3 different Seeds (51, 71, 91), and for different combinations of up and down density (each combinations of elements of (0.4, 0.6, 0.8, 1), where densityup >= densitydown), the simulation was run.
+For 3 different Seeds (51, 71, 91), and for different combinations of up and down density (each combinations of elements of (0.4, 0.6, 0.8, 1), where densityup >= densitydown => 10 combinations), the simulation was run.
 We didn't run the other combinations because the whole situation is symmetric.

 ## Files